sovrynn/ecdo/README.md

 Auxiliary folders:
 - `4-DANGERS-PREPPING`: All matters ECDO-prepping, except location.
 - `5-TOOLS-DATA-DEV`: Technical resources for ECDO.
-- `6-LITERATURE`: Literature related to the ECDO, organized by author.
+- `6-LITERATURE-MEDIA`: Literature and media related to the ECDO, organized by author.

 ## ECDO Newcomer Guide